 Directions For The Beans

 - Transfer the chile ancho to a glass bowl.
 Cover with water and cook in the microwave for 7 to 9 minutes, turning halfway through cooking time.
 Remove from microwave and let cool slightly.
-Or you can add them to a pot of simmering water and cook them for 10 to 13 minutes.
+Or you can add them to a pot of simmering water and cook them for 10 minutes.

 - Add the chile ancho sauce to the beans, stir well to combine.
 When it comes to a boil, add the remaining chicken broth and reduce heat to a low simmer, stirring often.
 Taste for salt and while the beans are simmering, mash with a potato masher until desired texture.